ranchimall/blockbook-docker/README.md

 # Testnet

-Steps to build the docker image for Testnet.
+Steps to build the Docker image for Testnet.

 -   **Building the Docker Image**

-    Navigate to the directory where the repository is cloned or downloaded and build the docker image:
+    Navigate to the `testnet` directory of the repository cloned or downloaded and build the Docker image:

     ```sh
-    cd <path/to/cloned/repository>
+    cd <path/to/cloned/repository/testnet>
     docker build -t <imagename> .
     ```

 -   **Running the Docker Container**

-    Create a named volume for Persistent storage using:
+    Create a named volume for persistent storage using:

     ```sh
     docker volume create <volume_name>
     ```

-    Run the Docker container in detached mode and for mainnet map port `19166` on your host to port `19166` on the container:
+    Run the Docker container in detached mode and for Testnet map port `19166` on your host to port `19166` on the container:

     ```sh
     docker run -d -p 19166:19166 --mount source=<volume_name>,target=/opt/coins <imagename>